iotaledger/wallet.rs/docs/docs/libraries/rust/examples.md

 ```

 That's it!
-Now you know, how do backup and restore your account!
+You can now backup and restore your account!

-See the full example [here](https://github.com/iotaledger/wallet.rs/blob/develop/examples/backup_and_restore.rs)
+You can see the full code for the example in the [`wallet.rs` repository](https://github.com/iotaledger/wallet.rs/blob/develop/examples/backup_and_restore.rs)